 Did you realize that over 85 million families in the United States own pets?
 For most people, ensuring their pet is both happy and healthy is a must.
 You need to do several things as a pet owner to keep your home and its inhabitants content and ailment-free.

 Unfortunately, pets are notorious for worsening the indoor air of their homes.

 Rather than letting poor indoor air quality affect you and your family, take action and invest in things that will improve indoor air quality.
-While buying the right plants can improve your air quality, you will also need to think about investing in an air purifier.
+While buying the right plants can improve your air quality, you must consider investing in an air purifier.

-Pay Attention to the Filters
+Pay attention to the filters

 While air purifiers with HEPA filtration systems are a bit more expensive, they are well worth the money.
-Trying to make do with a subpar air filter will only lead to you and your family being more susceptible to respiratory and sinus-related problems.
+Trying to make do with a subpar air filter will only make you and your family more susceptible to respiratory and sinus-related problems.

-When higher levels of these pollutants are detected, air purifiers with an automatic mode will come on and begin filtering them out.
+When higher levels of these pollutants are detected, air purifiers with an automatic mode will begin filtering them out.
 Paying a bit more for an air purifier with an automatic mode can save you a lot of time and stress.

 Another essential factor to consider before choosing an air purifier is its noise.
 The last thing any pet owner wants is to be kept up all night with a noisy air purifier.
 Most suppliers of these machines have store displays set up that allow consumers to interact with the devices before purchasing.
 Taking the time to go in and get a firsthand look at an air purifier will allow you to narrow the list of options quickly.

 Don’t rush the air purifier selection process